-Wildlife can and may cause considerable damage in agroforestry fields.
+Wildlife can and may cause considerable changes perceived as damage.
 Eastern cottontail rabbits and white-tailed deer routinely feed on tree and crop plantings, as well as ornamental plants and even weeds.
 While rabbit damage is easily identified by the clean 45° cut made, white-tailed deer damage can be identified by the ragged ends they leave behind.
 During the summer, rabbit and deer damage to woody vegetation is minimal because of the abundance of green, leafy vegetation available, but they can do considerable damage to seedlings and saplings during the fall and winter.
-In addition to feeding on woody stems, male deer will rub their antlers on seedlings and saplings, sometimes knocking stems completely out of the ground; in other cases, leading to misshapen boles and decreased value of the wood.
+In addition to feeding on woody stems, male deer will rub their antlers on seedlings and saplings, sometimes knocking stems completely out of the ground; in other cases, leading to misshapen boles and decreased wood value.